If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

-When you apply for the program, you’ll need to give them the date you are available from, which is when they’ll consider you for contracts.
+When you apply for the program, you’ll need to give them the date you are available to work from, which is when they’ll consider you for contracts.

 In the past, they typically opened applications twice a year, which would fill places for the following year or so.

-To apply, you’ll start off with a standard online application process, sharing your personal details, work experience, and why you want to work for Disney.
+To apply, you’ll start off with a standard online application process, sharing your personal details, work experience, and why you want to work as one of the full-time cast members for Disney.

 Keep in mind that people come from all different backgrounds, and you certainly don’t have to have worked for Disney before applying.

 If you successfully make it through this stage, you’ll be invited to a pre-screen selection day at their office.

 The final stage is an interview in London with the team from Disney before job contracts are offered to the successful applicants.
 Keep in mind this may change in the future as a result of the COVID-19 pandemic.

 For anyone who has worked on this program before, you’ll need to contact Disney recruitment directly.

 They go through a slightly different application process, which usually involves fewer stages than above.